yellowQ-software/yellowQ-Flutter-Image-Painter/README.md

 })
 ///Export the image:
 Uint8List image = await _imageKey.currentState.exportImage();
-///Now you use [Uint8List] image to convert it to file.
+///Now you use [Uint8List] data and convert it to file.
-File imgFile = new File('myFilePath/sample.png');
+File imgFile = new File('directory/sample.png');
     imgFile.writeAsBytesSync(image);
 ```